sutrolabs/census-docs/datasets/csv-datasets/README.md

 - **Simple Collaboration** - Share and collaborate on datasets using familiar CSV files
 - **Easy Migration Path** - Start with CSV files and seamlessly transition to warehouse datasets as you scale

+## Getting Started

+To create your first CSV dataset:

+1. Prepare your CSV file with clean, well-structured data
+2. Navigate to the Datasets section in Census
+3. Click "New Dataset" and select "CSV Dataset"
+4. Upload your file and configure as needed
+5. Click "Create Dataset" to finalize

 ## Creating CSV Datasets

 ### File Requirements